 Dirt, Soil and Ground Cover On A Budget

-The first tip is one of my favourites of the series planned, not just because it’s a great model budgeting tip but because the results are just dam brilliant.
+The first tip is one of my favourites of the series planned, not just because it’s a great model budgeting tip but because the results are just damn brilliant.

-Instead of spending between £1.50 and £3 on scatter materials go an make yourself your favourite hot drink.
+Instead of spending between £1.50 and £3 on scatter, materials go and make yourself your favourite hot drink.
 And while you’re about it, nick a bit of the tea, coffee or chocolate you’re using.

 Now sprinkle the tea leaves, coffee granules or chocolate powder on your layout and secure with a small amount of watered down PVA.
 Now go and enjoy your drink while it the glue dries.

 When mixing the glue, use a higher glue to water mixture than would normally be used (for ballasting etc).
 High water content can cause the colours to run or the granules to breakdown.
-For some landscape modelling, running colours can be useful (around water features for example) but in most cases this isn’t useful.
+For some landscape modelling, running colours can be useful (around water features for example) but in most cases, this isn’t useful.
+Alternatively, paint the PVA onto the surface to be covered and let it dry a little first before scattering the scatter.
 I’d recommend testing and perfecting your technique first before applying it on your model railway layout.